vege - stock.adobe.com

 Managing structured data requires a degree of expertise.

-“One of the first things you realise about structured data is that it has usually been modelled or organised by an expert for a purpose.
+“One of the things you realise about structured data is that it has usually been modelled or organised by an expert for a purpose.
 This could mean the data has been structured to represent a specific style of data – for example, a customer’s account details or an electronic bank transfer format,” says Nick Jewell, director at data science firm Alteryx.

 Nick Jewell, Alteryx